• Skip to primary navigation

 3. Prep the shallots and meat.
 Thinly slice the shallots.
 Smash whole cloves of garlic and roughly chop.

 4. Cook eggs.
 For the eggs, whisk the eggs in a mixing bowl.
-When the pan is hot pour in about 2-3 tablespoon of egg and spread out thinly in a pan about 6-inch diameter like a crepe.
+When the pan is hot pour in about 2-3 tbsp of egg and spread out thinly in a pan about 6-inch diameter like a crepe.
 Cook for 30 seconds and then flip the egg crepe.
-Place on cutting board in a full circle.
+Place on the cutting board in a full circle.
 Continue with the rest of the mixture and pile the eggs on top of each other.
 Slice into 1 cm strips and then dice into 1 cm squares

 5. Stir fry the Chinese sausage and char siu pork.
 Heat a wok on high heat.
 Add Chinese sausage and cook for 1 minute.
 Then add char siu and cook for another 1 minute.